alalami-maryam/cyberlab/Week-02/Notes.md

 ## Challenges
 Some of the challenges I have faced this week include:
 - Understanding why . is used when searching with the find command and how it tells Linux to begin searching from the current directory.
+- Telling the difference between the command that deletes files and the one that deletes directories.